-- Days that the temperature becomes warm remove the blanket so the horse dose not sweat and become wet under the blanket.
-Air out the blanket and dry out the horse’s hair coat.
+- Days that the temperature becomes warm remove the blanket, so the horse does not sweat and become wet under the blanket air out the blanket and dry out the horse’s hair coat.

-The equine hair coat acts as insulation by trapping air, however, if the hair is wet or full of mud, air is excluded, reducing its insulating value and increasing heat loss.
-As little as 0.1 inch of rain can cause cold stress by making the hair and reducing its insulating value.
-It is important to keep the horse dry and sheltered from rain.
-Wooly horses with a thicker hair coat can retain more heat …so sometimes it is better not to blanket.
+Knowing how the weather effects your horse's coat will help you determine when & how to blanket your horse.
+The equine coat acts as natural insulation by trapping air, however, if the hair is wet or full of mud, air is excluded, reducing its insulating value and increasing heat loss.
+The littlest bit of rain can cause cold stress to the coat and reduce its insulating value, so it is important to keep the horse dry and sheltered from rain.
+Wooly horses with a thicker hair coat can retain more heat so sometimes it is better not to blanket.